Scale-invariant Monte Carlo and multilevel Monte Carlo estimation of mean and variance: An application to simulation of linear elastic bone tissue: Problem description

-Let be given physical system occupying domain $\mathcal{G}$ modelled by an equilibrium equation:
+Let us consider a physical system occupying the spatial domain $\spatialdomain\subset\Euclideanspace$ in a $d$-dimensional Euclidean space, modelled by an abstract equilibrium equation:

-where $\uu \in \U$ describes the state of the system lying in a Hilbert space $\U$ (for the sake of simplicity), $A$ is a—possibly non-linear— operator modelling the physics of the system, and $f\in \U^*$ is some external influence (action / excitation / loading).
-Furthermore, we assume that the model depends on the parameter set $q \in \mathcal{Q}$ which is uncertain, and described in a tensor/matrix form.
-In other words, $q$ is modelled as a $n\times n$ dimensional positive-definite matrix-valued random variable/field with finite second order moments on a probability space $(\varOmega, \mathfrak{F}, \mathbb{P})$ where $\varOmega$ denotes the set of elementary events, $\mathfrak{F}$ is a $\sigma$-algebra of events, and $\mathbb{P}$ is a probability measure, i.e.
+Here, $\uu(x) \in \U$ describes the state of the system at a spatial point $x\in\spatialdomain$ lying in a Hilbert space $\U$ (for the sake of simplicity), $\mathcal{A}$ is a (possibly non-linear) operator modelling the physics of the system, and $f\in \U^*$, \rvst{the dual space of $\U$}, is some external influence (action/excitation/loading).
+Furthermore, we assume that the model depends on the parameter set $q \in \mathcal{Q}$ and that it is accompanied by appropriate boundary and/or initial conditions.
+Note that, for brevity, the model in the previous equation describes the physical system only in a spatial domain $x$, whereas one may also generalise this to time-dependent processes.